strawstack/HyperSpace/README.md

 # Screenshot

-Imagine this, but you can pan and zoom:
+Imagine this image, but you can pan and zoom:

 ![](./screenshot.png)